-The bill seeks to enhance support for individuals applying for Federal Aviation Administration (FAA) medical certificates by amending existing family and medical leave laws.
-It introduces provisions that allow employees to take leave during the application process, administrative review, and while additional medical records are being requested and reviewed by the FAA, specifically concerning mental and neurologic standards.
-Additionally, the bill amends definitions in Washington state law, particularly in RCW 50A.05.010 and 50A.15.060, to include these new leave provisions under the definition of "serious health condition," thereby protecting job security for those navigating the medical certification process.
+The bill seeks to enhance support for individuals applying for Federal Aviation Administration (FAA) medical certificates by amending existing laws related to employment and medical leave.
+It introduces provisions that allow employees to take leave during the application process, administrative review period, and while additional medical records are being requested and reviewed by the FAA, specifically concerning mental and neurologic standards.
+Additionally, the bill clarifies definitions within Washington state law, particularly regarding what constitutes a "serious health condition," ensuring that employees are protected during the FAA medical certification process.

 Substitute Bill: 50A.05.010, 50A.10.010